opatiny/chemexper-internship-workbook/bioreactor/generalDoc/bioreactor-serial-UI.md

 ## Using the serial monitor

 If you want to access the bioreactor through the serial monitor:

 - plug the main board in your computer with a mini USB cable
 - open the Arduino IDE
 - select the right serial port in Tools -> Port
-- open the serial monitor
+- open the serial monitor and select "Both CR & NL"
 - type h+Enter for help

 ## Serial monitor commands